AdobeDocs/adobeio-events/intro/webhook_docs_intro.md

 ?>
 ```

-**Note:** Make sure your response is given in the correct content-type.
+**Note:** Make sure your response is given in the correct content type.
 If your webhook script places the challenge value directly in the response body, make sure it's returned as plain text (`text/plain`).
 For a JSON response, make sure it's `application/json`.
-Returning a response in the incorrect content-type may cause extraneous code to be returned, which will not validate with Adobe I/O Events.
+Returning a response in the incorrect content type may cause extraneous code to be returned, which will not validate with Adobe I/O Events.

 ### Testing with ngrok

 [Ngrok](https://ngrok.com/) is a utility for enabling secure introspectable tunnels to your localhost.
 With ngrok, you can securely expose a local web server to the internet and run your own personal web services from your own machine, safely encrypted behind your local NAT or firewall.
 With ngrok, you can iterate quickly without redeploying your app or affecting your customers.

 Among other things, ngrok is a great tool for testing webhooks.
 Once you've downloaded and installed [ngrok](https://ngrok.com/), you run it from a command line, specifying the protocol and port you want to monitor: